Potensic Elfin vs Eachine E58 Pro: two top inexpensive drones battle it out

 So how do these two toy drones fair against each other?
 Yes, the Elfin costs a few quid more, but is it worth the extra spend or does the Eachine E58 Pro represent better value for money?
 (Or if you're in the market to spend a bit more on a more serious model, head over to our round-up of the best drones around.)

 Before we get into our bargain drone battle though, rules that came into force in 2021 mean that before flying any camera-equipped drone outdoors in the UK, you'll first need to obtain an Operator ID.
-For more info and to purchase an ID, head over to the CAA website.
+You'll find more info in our drone regulations explainer, and to purchase an ID, head over to the CAA website.

 Potensic Elfin vs Eachine E58 Pro: design and features